Architectural project

 ManagerCo-responsibleLearning objectivesThis course proposes:

-– fieldwork involves conducting surveys and undertaking observational surveys of existing situations that could be at the heart of a project (sketch, film, interview).Work will be assessed on the basis of ‘the project as an approach’ (75% continuous assessment) and ‘the project as a response’ (25% for progress reports).
+– in view of the subject matter of the course, the project is seen here as an exploration of possible urban processes, rather than the research or application of proven models; – fieldwork involves conducting surveys and undertaking observational surveys of existing situations that may be at the heart of a project (sketch, film, interview).Work will be assessed on the basis of ‘the project as an approach’ (75% continuous assessment) and ‘the project as a response’ (25% for progress reports).

 Required workThe semester will consist of four stages:

-– stage 4: produce a collective document on the food city (map, film, exhibition, etc.).Exchanges with players in the food industry will provide food for thought.
-These players are active in France (4C, Civic City, etc.) and abroad (particularly in Caracas, Venezuela).
+– stage 1: meet with an association working on food in Montreuil; – stage 2: draw up a portrait and map the food territories of various associations; – stage 3: set out an issue and outline an urban DIY project-process on the evolution of urban food territories; – stage 4: produce a collective document on the food city (map, film, exhibition, etc.).Discussions with players in the food industry will provide food for thought.
+These include players active in France (4C, Civic City, etc.) and abroad (particularly in Caracas, Venezuela).

 This course is taught in French at ENSAPLV.